aniket0112/Sudoku_Solver/README.md

 How can this be used?
 ---------------------
-•The project can solve a 9x9 Sudoku in 3 seconds including the image-processing time.
+â€¢The project can solve a 9x9 Sudoku in 3 seconds including the image-processing time.
 Backtracking proves to be a great algorithm which is used in the Sudoku solving section of program.

-•Instead of Sudoku solving, the project might be used to carry out several calculations on paper with some minor changes; saving the time of daily work of feeding it to the computer.
+â€¢Instead of Sudoku solving, the project might be used to carry out several calculations on paper with some minor changes; saving the time of daily work of feeding it to the computer.

-•A small step towards taking inputting device to next generation.
+â€¢A small step towards taking inputting device to next generation.

 How to use?
 -----------